Beth Elliott: Post-conference

 The incident at the West Coast Lesbian Conference, the largest lesbian gathering precedented, left a lasting impression.
 Not only was Elliott emotionally and socially scarred, but the words defaming her circulated among grassroots lesbian networks and began the 'transsexual rapist' trope."
 The event was the first time many feminists encountered the question of trans women's inclusion in the movement.
-Elliott was left ostracized from much of the women's and lesbian community due to the controversial division emerging among feminists.
+Elliott was left ostracized from much of the women's and lesbian community due to the controversial division emerging among feminists, including her derailment from her career in the women's music scene.

 Life and career

 Beth Elliott has been publishing since the mid 1970s on bisexuality, feminism, the AIDS movement, sex positivity, and transgenderism.
 Additionally, Elliott is the author of several books published by ENC Press.
 Her 1996 memoir, Mirrors: Portrait of a Lesbian Transsexual, was described as a “classic in lesbian feminist and transgender/transsexual literary history” by the Bay Area Reporter.
 She reprised the book in 2011, adding a new introduction and afterword as well as a chapter recounting of her experience at the West Coast Lesbian Conference.
 She is also the author of the science fiction novel, Don’t Call it “Virtual” published in 2003.

 She has been involved in political work in support of gay rights and co-founded the Alice B. Toklas LGBT Club.
 She was elected as a board member for the California Committee for Sexual Law Reform which, in 1975, supported Willie Brown to pass legislation repealing anti-gay sodomy laws in California.

 She has been a folk musician since the late 1960s and was active in the Haight-Ashbury hippie music scene in the 1970s.
 Her latest work is the album entitled "Buried Treasure," released independently in 2005.